dan-bolger/bowling-challenge/README.md

 After this I figure I'll add separate logic to leep the total accurate based on the separate rules for a spare and a strike (they're complicated, check them out here: http://en.wikipedia.org/wiki/Ten-pin_bowling#Scoring)

 #### 7th June 2015:
-I actually pursued Ptolemy and Stephen's codealong throughout the early satges so I could proceed through and gain an understanding of their working method.
+I actually pursued Ptolemy and Stephen's codealong throughout the early stages so I could proceed through and gain an understanding of their working method.
 Their way of going into the challenge was very closely mirrored to my approach, so I followed along.
 Anything past basic frame functionality and the most basic scoreccard functionality is all my own work, and all my own mistakes.

 ## USER STORIES